uzairmansoor/dataFeed-MSK-cdk/README.md

 *cdk deploy --all --app "python app1.py" --profile {your_profile_name}*

+**NOTE**: This step can take up to 30 minutes.

 ![alt text](image-6.png)

-Note: Below are the steps to configure the infrastructure in the second account
+**Note:** Below are the steps to configure the infrastructure in the second account

 Before deploying the cross-account stack, we need to modify some parameters in the *parameters.py* file.

 •	Log in to the AWS Management Console and navigate to MSK.

-•	Copy the MSK Cluster ARN and update the “mskClusterArn” parameter value in the *parameters.py* file.
+•	Copy the MSK Cluster ARN and update the “**mskClusterArn**” parameter value in the *parameters.py* file.

 ![alt text](image-7.png)

-•	If you haven't changed the name of the MSK cluster, there's no need to update the “mskClusterName” parameter.
+•	If you haven't changed the name of the MSK cluster, there's no need to update the “**mskClusterName**” parameter.
 If you have, update it with your own MSK Cluster name.

 •	Now navigate to Systems Manager (SSM) Parameter Store.

-•	Copy the value of the “blogAws-dev-mskCustomerPwd-ssmParamStore” parameter, and update the “mskCustomerPwdParamStoreValue” parameter in the *parameters.py* file.
+•	Copy the value of the “**blogAws-dev-mskConsumerPwd-ssmParamStore**” parameter, and update the “**mskConsumerPwdParamStoreValue**” parameter in the *parameters.py* file.

-•	Then, check the value of the parameter named "getAzIdsParamStore" and make a note of these two values.
+•	Then, check the value of the parameter named "**getAzIdsParamStore**" and make a note of these two values.

 •	Switch to your second AWS account (Consumer Account) and go to the Resource Access Manager (RAM) service through the console.

-•	In the RAM console, click on "Resource Access Manager" at the top left of the page.
+•	In the RAM console, click on "**Resource Access Manager**" at the top left of the page.

 ![alt text](image-8.png)